ManlyElectronics/hosts/README.md

-Commands to update / join host files with PowerShell
+What is it: PowerShell script to join hosts files and remove comments

-requirements: Windows 7 - 11
+Requirements: Windows 7 - 11

 hosts can be obtained from various sources such as github.com/StevenBlack/hosts